ktrnthsnr/food-festival/README.md

 Tools used for this project
 - Performance monitoring tools and plugins: Google Lighthouse, Google DevTools, webpack bundler, webpack-bundle-analyzer, file-loader, image-webpack-loader, SW-precache-webpack, webpack-PWA-manifest plugins
-- Software: Node.js, npm, Express.js, JavaScript, ES6, HTML, CSS
+- Software: Node.js, npm, Express.js, GitHub, JavaScript, ES6, HTML, CSS

 ## Installations

-- For local installations, below are various steps required.
+- For local installations, below are the steps required.
-- Prereq for your desktop: install VSCode, Node.js, and MySQL http://dev.mysql.com/downloads/
+- Prereq for your desktop: install VSCode and Node.js on your desktop
 - After cloning the GitHub repo to your local drive, run the following in the VSCode command-line terminal
 - Install all components listed within the package.json file for npm
 - $ `npm i`